dongdawn/rid/README.md

 > ***Note***:
 >
+> If you want to set environments by hand, please follow settings 2.1.1 ~ 2.1.4.  (install time is about half a day)
+>
-> If you want to set environments by hand, please follow settings 2.1.1 ~ 2.1.4.  (install time is about half a day) If you install environment of rid through the one-click installer, we offer a [link](https://pan.baidu.com/s/1UvadZ_QlJ3894XOaa479Mg). (password: b4np)to download, just run it with `shell`. (install time is about ten minutes)
+If you want to set the environment of RiD through the one-click installer, we offer a [link](https://pan.baidu.com/s/1UvadZ_QlJ3894XOaa479Mg). (password: b4np)to download, just run it with `shell`. (install time is about ten minutes)

 ###  2.1. <a name='Environmentinstallation'></a>**Environment installation**